nf-core/phaseimpute/docs/usage.md

 - `--input input.csv`: The samplesheet containing the input sample files in `bam` format.
 - `--panel samplesheet_reference.csv`: The files in `samplesheet_reference.csv` are the filtered, quality controlled, bi-allelic VCFs obtained from `--step panelprep`.
 - `--tools [glimpse1, quilt, stitch]`: A selection of one or more of the available imputation tools.
 Each imputation tool has their own set of specific flags and input files.
 These are produced by `--step panelprep`.
+- `--chunks chunks.csv`: A samplesheet containing chunks per chromosome.
+These are produced by `--step panelprep` using `GLIMPSE1`.
+- `--posfile posfile.csv`: A samplesheet containing a TSV with the list of positions to genotype per chromosome.
+These are required by tools (for STITCH/GLIMPSE1).
+The posfile can be generated with `--step panelprep`.

 You can find an overview of the results produced by this steps in the [Output](output.md).